freevo/kaa-base/_sources/async/coroutines.txt

    can run (such as other timers, I/O handlers, etc.) and resumed on the next main loop iteration.
- * an :class:`~kaa.InProgress` object: control is returned to the main loop and the coroutine is resumed with the yielded InProgress is finished.
+ * an :class:`~kaa.InProgress` object: control is returned to the main loop and the coroutine is resumed when the yielded InProgress is finished.
 Inside the coroutine, the yield call "returns" the value that InProgress was finished with.
  * any other value: the coroutine terminates, and the InProgress the coroutine